 1. Blissful beach destination

 Zanzibar is the home of idyllic beaches, balmy weather & warm tropical waters.
-This archipelago is renowned for clear warm waters, coral reefs and rich marine diversity making it a perfect under-water destination for snorkelling and diving.
+This archipelago is renowned for clear warm waters, coral reefs and rich marine diversity making it a perfect under-water destination for snorkeling and diving.
 If it is lazy days along white sandy beaches that you are after - Zanzibar is hard to beat.
-But, in addition to the perfect beach destination, Zanzibar is also full of options for nature lovers, culture vultures and adventurers.
+But, in addition to the perfect beach destination, Zanzibar is also full of options for nature lovers, culture vultures, and adventurers.

 2. Unique and vibrant culture and architecture

 Zanzibar is fairly undeveloped and enjoys semi-autonomy from mainland Tanzania.
-The colourful history and rich heritage can be seen in the strong Arabic, Indian, African, Persian and European influences and adds a vibrant dimension to the island.
+The colorful history and rich heritage can be seen in the strong Arabic, Indian, African, Persian and European influences and adds a vibrant dimension to the island.
 Exploring the cobbled alleyways of historic Stone Town’s old quarter, a UNESCO World Heritage Site, you encounter a captivating blend of diverse architectural styles in the mosques and houses interwoven to create this charming destination.

 3. Exotic spices

-Zanzibar Island is well known as the Spice Island due to the farming and processing of aromatic spices like cloves, turmeric, cinnamon, nutmeg, lemon grass and black pepper.
+Zanzibar Island is well known as the Spice Island due to the farming and processing of aromatic spices like cloves, turmeric, cinnamon, nutmeg, lemongrass and black pepper.
 Visit spice plantations to learn about the process and history of these crops, their medicinal and culinary uses.
 Follow the aromas and sample the delicious blend of flavours in the market street food and traditionally prepared dishes.

 4. Romantic getaway

-Not just aromatic, but also romantic - it's ideal place to spice things up.
+Not just aromatic, but also romantic - it's an ideal place to spice things up.
 With some of the most beautiful lodges and settings in the world, how can the archipelago not be the perfect place for romance.